-The advertisement control system covers a wide range of adverts and signs including shop signs, estate agents’ boards, and adverts on hoardings and flags.
+The advertisement control system covers a wide range of adverts and signs including shop signs and estate agents’ boards, and adverts on hoardings and flags.

 You will need advertisement consent for most kinds of outdoor advertising.
-This includes Illuminated advertisement signs such as fascia signs, projecting signs, advertisement hoardings and canopies attached to shop front that contain advertisements.
+This includes Illuminated advertisement signs such as fascia signs, projecting signs and advertisement hoardings.

 However, certain types of signs do not need our permission as they have what is known as ‘deemed consent’.
 For further information, see the planning portal and read national planning practice guidance on advertisements.

 If the building is listed, listed building consent will also be required for the proposed advertisement (whether illuminated or not).